rcarrata/ns-gitops/README.md

-# NaaS using GitOps
+# Demo 2 - Securing your Egress Traffic within your workloads with Egress Firewall using GitOps

-Repository for deploy GitOps examples

 ## Demo Environment provisioning